kimianoorbakhsh/LPF-Defense/model/README.md

 # Models
 ## Data
 The ModelNet40 data we used in our paper is uploaded in folder `Data/`.
-Any data used for training or testing should be in the same folder.
 ## Pointnet and Pointnet++
 To train the Pointnet model, use the following code:
 ```python